Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data for pp collisions at $\sqrt{s}$ = 8 TeV: The CMS detector and reconstruction techniques

-As we concern with events containing dimuon and missing transverse momentum, we refer to the identification and reconstruction of muons described in \cite{R18,R40}, and the reconstruction of the missing transverse momentum $\slashed{P}_{T}$ described in \cite{R19,R29}.
-The global muon object that is used in the upcoming analysis is reconstructed by a global fit, that matches the standalone muon reconstructed in the muon system, with the tracker muon reconstructed in the inner tracker.\\ The missing transverse momentum is reconstructed using the particle flow algorithm, this algorithm employs the reconstructed final state particles to reconstruct another objects such as jets and missing transverse momentum.
-The reconstruction of the $\slashed{P}_{T}$ is a direct manifestation of the conservation of momentum in the transverse plan.
-Certain corrections must be applied while calculating the $\slashed{P}_{T}$, these corrections account for some factors affecting the value of the $\slashed{P}_{T}$, these factor are; inefficiencies in the tracker, $P_{T}$ threshold and energy threshold in the tracker and calorimeters respectively, and the non-linear response of the calorimeters for hadrons \cite{R45}.
-The formula, that is used to calculate the missing transverse momentum after applying the mentioned corrections, is given in equation \ref{pt}.
+Certain corrections must be applied while reconstructing the $\slashed{p}_{T}$, in order to get much better data to MC agreement for all distributions related to missing transverse momentum as mentioned in \cite{R45}, as the negative sum of the momenta of the particle flow (PF) objects, these corrections account for some factors affecting the values of the reconstructed PF ${p}_{T}$, and hence, have a direct impact on the calculations.
+These factor are; inefficiencies in the tracker, the $p_{T}$ threshold and the energy threshold in the tracker and calorimeters respectively, and the non-linear response of the calorimeters for hadrons \cite{R45}.
+The formula, that is used to calculate the $\slashed{p}_{T}$ after applying the mentioned corrections, is given in equation \ref{pt}.